-1. I am co-counsel for the Urban League plaintiffs and submit this affidavit in opposition to South Plainfield's motion under Section 16(a) of the Fair Housing Act of 1985 to transfer this case to the Council on Affordable Housing.
+- 1. I am co-counsel for the Urban League plaintiffs and submit this affidavit in opposition to South Plainfield's motion under Section 16(a) of the Fair Housing Act of 1985 to transfer this case to the Council on Affordable Housing. - 2.
+This affidavit supplements the existing record with regard to South Plainfield by: (a) documenting the actions of the South Plainfield Borough Council on July 29, 1985; (b) rebutting the inaccurate statement in Tank Santoro's

-2. This affidavit supplements the existing record with regard to South Plainfield by: (a) documenting the actions of the South Plainfield Borough Council on July 29, 1985; (b) rebutting the inaccurate statement in Frank Santoro's Certification of July 18, 1985 that under the Judgment As To South Plainfield of May 22, 1984: "The Borough of South Plainfield shall be required to allow for the construction of up to 4500 new residential housing units"; and (c) detailing certain other aspects of the discovery and negotiations that led to the Stipulation of May 10, 1984 upon which summary judgment was entered as well as subsequent negotiations concerning the implementing ordinances.
+South Plainfield of May 22, 1984: "The Borough of South

+Plainfield shall be required to allow for the construction of up to 4500 new residential housing units"; and (c) detailing certain

+There aspects of the discovery and negotiations that led to the Stipulation of May 10, 1984 upon which summary judgment was entered as well as subsequent negotiations concerning the implementing ordinances.